 Training, qualifications & experience

-For the last 12 years I have also been supporting clients within substance misuse/dependency and have worked with individuals with behavioural or personality difficulties and with young people, children and families.
+For 12 years I supported clients within substance misuse/dependency and have worked with individuals with behavioural or personality difficulties and with young people, children and families.
 My support extended towards women and issues around mothering and their body.

-I have completed many Continued Professional Development training days covering various aspects of Mental Health, Illness and disorders and I have a keen interest in areas of relationships, supporting young people, addiction, bereavement and loss, depression, anxiety and trauma.
+Having completed many Continued Professional Development training days covering various aspects of Mental Health, Illness and disorders, I also show a keen interest in areas of relationships, family issues, supporting young people, addiction, bereavement and loss (including infant loss) depression, anxiety and trauma.

-I also hold an NVQ level 3 in Health and Social Care and I am trained in safeguarding young people, children and vulnerable adults.
+I also hold an NVQ level 3 in Health and Social Care, I'm the Designated Safeguarding Lead at Scpti and First Aid trained.

 Accredited register membership